Towards a Non-Binary View of IPv6 Adoption: Server-side Adoption of IPv6

 Second, retrieving the main page and each resource involves multiple steps, any of which can fail.
 If the main page fails, the entire website is classified as a loading-failure.
 A full retrieval of each resource (the main page or an embedded resource) requires: a successful DNS query, TCP connection establishment, successful TLS negotiation (for HTTPS), an HTTP request, and finally the retrieval of the complete resource.
 Additionally, any resource can trigger one or more HTTP redirects.
 We follow all redirects whenever possible, and report the outcome for the final page in the redirect chain.

-\textbf{Results.} We present the results of our analysis of Tranco top 100,000 websites, measured in October 2024 and April 2025, in \autoref{fig:serverside-results}.
-Our discussion focuses on the April 2025 measurements, with comparisons to October 2024 to highlight changes over time.
-We ignore the 17,674 websites that fail to connect and examine the remaining 82,326.
+\textbf{Results.} We present the results of our analysis of Tranco top 100,000 websites, measured between October 2024 and July 2025, in \autoref{fig:serverside-results}.
+Our discussion focuses on the July 2025 measurements, with comparisons to previous measurements to highlight changes over time.
+We ignore the 18,178 websites that fail to connect and examine the remaining 81,822.

-First, we see that the majority of websites (47,388 or 57.6\% of reachable sites) are IPv4-only.
+First, we see that the majority of websites (47,158 or 57.6\% of reachable sites) are IPv4-only.
 While this fraction is significant progress from the 96\% of top-10k websites that were IPv4-only in 2014~\cite{czyz_measuring_2014}, it is disappointing that, ten years later, more than half of the top-100k websites \emph{still} lack IPv6 access.

-Second, 29.9\% of the reachable websites (24,624) are IPv6-partial.
+Second, 29.8\% of the reachable websites (24,384) are IPv6-partial.
 These web pages access some resources that are IPv4-only.
 Although the webpage author started to support IPv6 with the main page, as they drew in additional content, they were not careful to make sure their providers were as diligent.

-Finally, 12.5\% of sites (10,308) are IPv6-full.
-Although here, we see that only 11.5\% (9,438) \emph{actually} used IPv6 for all parts.
+Finally, 12.6\% of sites (10,277) are IPv6-full.
+Although here, we see that only 11.1\% (9,088) \emph{actually} used IPv6 for all parts.
 We believe this final drop-off, about 1 in 10 times of pages that could be IPv6, occurs because IPv4 sometimes wins the Happy Eyeballs race.

-A comparison of these results with the October 2024 measurements reveals a slight but consistent increase in IPv6 adoption: the share of IPv4-only websites decreased by 0.6\%, while the proportion of IPv6-full websites increased by 0.5\%.
+Comparing these results with October 2024 reveals a slight but consistent increase in IPv6 adoption: the share of IPv4-only websites decreased by 0.6\%, while the proportion of IPv6-full websites increased by the same amount.
 Although modest, these changes reflect ongoing progress toward broader IPv6 deployment.

+To examine how website popularity affects IPv6 readiness, \autoref{fig:serverside-top-n-comparison} compares IPv6 readiness for the top 100, 1k, 10k, and 100k sites.
+The top 100 sites stand out, with 30.1\% being IPv6-full---more than double the rate observed across the top 100k (12.6\%).
+This analysis suggests the \emph{most} popular websites have invested in IPv6, but the ``long tail'' of moderately popular websites lags in IPv6 adoption.

+We also find that \emph{not} clicking the five internal links (considering only the main page and its embedded resources) raises the fraction of IPv6-full websites from 12.5\% to 14.1\%.
+This 1.6\% jump is over twice the \emph{actual} 0.6\% growth seen in nine months, demonstrating the need to look beyond the main page.